Twelve Puzzles, Each With a Proof (and Why That Wasn't Enough)

 First, it searches over pushes, not steps.
 Walking does not change a puzzle's state in any way that matters, so the player's position is collapsed into "which region can they reach," normalized to one representative cell.
 What is left is a graph where a state is the set of box positions plus a region, and an edge is a single push.
 The branching factor drops from four walk directions to only the pushes that are actually possible.

 Second, it prunes stillborn states.
 A box pushed into a bare corner is never coming out, so any state containing one is skipped without expansion.
-With those two tricks, the hardest level in the set proves out in under half a second, and a level with no solution exhausts its entire state space and comes back with the other kind of certainty: provably impossible.
+With those two tricks, hard levels prove out in under a second, and a level with no solution exhausts its entire state space and comes back with the other kind of certainty: provably impossible.

 That second kind turned out to be the important one.